ppy/osu-wiki/wiki/Glossary/en.md

 BG is short for _background_.
 BG refers to the background image and/or video of a beatmap.
-Inside a beatmap folder, BG is usually the name for the background image.
+Inside a beatmap folder, BG (sometimes stylized as _bg_) is usually the name for the background image.

 ### BPM